What Are Conjunctions in Spanish? (With Examples)

 • Mujer u hombre (not “mujer o hombre”)

-4. Porque (because) — Your Go-To for Reasons
+4. Porque (because)

 This one’s straightforward—use it exactly like “because” in English: